Your next sales demo is right around the corner.

 If you know your audience and you’ve already done the work of asking discovery questions before the demo, you know what’s important to them and what they really need to know in order to seal the deal.

-So, if you feel like some important information is missing, throw in a question that leads the prospect to the right answers:
+So, if you feel like some important information is missing from your conversation and demo script, throw in a question that leads the prospect to the right answers:

 28. “What kind of timeline for implementation are you looking for?”